elfeck/SGpp-wiki/Windows-(MinGW).md

 and therefore turned off in the MinGW build.
 - Libraries compiled with different Windows compiler are in general not compatible with each other.
-So, using the compiled SG++ library from MSVC++ won't work or requires a large amount of work.
+So, using the compiled SG⁺⁺ library from MSVC++ won't work or requires a large amount of work.
 # Dependencies
 ## Required
-The following software is required in order to build SG++:
+The following software is required in order to build SG⁺⁺:
 - <a href="http://mingw-w64.org/" target="_blank">MinGW-w64</a>,
 which provides the compiler toolchain including `g++`
 - <a href="http://python.org/" target="_blank">Python 2.7 (x64)</a>